How To Backup Files With Knoppix

-- Just like you would do in Windows, navigate through the folders to the files you want to backup – remember to just single (not double) click on a folder to open it.
+- Navigate through the folders to the items you want to backup – remember to just single (not double) click on a folder to open it.
 In our example below we have selected our Vista drive – we could now click on Users, then the Username of the relevant user, then Documents etc.

-- Once you have found files to backup, select them all and choose copy.
+- Once you have found what to backup, select them all and choose copy.

 - Now click on your external device in the left panel.
 Navigate to where you want to put the files and choose ‘Paste’ to copy them across.

-- Repeat this process for the other files you want to backup e.g. Pictures, Music, Favorites etc.
+- Repeat this process for the other things you want to backup e.g. Pictures, Music, Favorites etc.